carbonplan/research/articles/stripe-reports-insights/index.md

 ### More questions than answers

-Perhaps the most important finding is how often we found ourselves unable to confidently and independently validate project's claims.
+Perhaps the most important finding is how often we found ourselves unable to confidently and independently validate metrics.

 We were able to assign a <Check closed={true}/> for many projects on mechanism, for which we generally have existing published literature and data, and in several cases also on permanence.
 We were less often able to assign a <Check closed={true}/> on volume or negativity, reflecting the additional complexity of these dimensions.